William Anderson Coffin: Personal life and education

-William Anderson Coffin was born in Allegheny, Pennsylvania, to James Gardiner Coffin and Isabella C. Anderson, on January 31, 1855.
+Coffin was born in Allegheny, Pennsylvania, to James Gardiner Coffin and Isabella C. Anderson, on January 31, 1855.
 He graduated with a degree in fine art from Yale University in 1874.
-Three years later he would move to Paris, France where he would study under Léon Bonnat.
+Three years later he would move to Paris, France, where he would study under Léon Bonnat.
 In 1882 he moved to New York City.
-The Coffin family had a farm in Jennerstown, Pennsylvania, which would appear in many of his landscape paintings.
-He died on October 26, 1925 in New York City.
+The Coffin family had a farm in Jennerstown, Pennsylvania, which is now the site of Pine Springs Camp, which would appear in many of his landscape paintings.
+He died on October 26, 1925, in New York City.

 Artistic career

 While in Paris Coffin would exhibit his work at the Paris Salon in 1879, 1880 and 1882.
 Upon moving to New York, he would exhibit at the National Academy of Design and write as an art critic for Harper's Weekly, Scribner's Magazine, New York Post, and served as art editor for the New York Sun.
-In Buffalo, New York he directed the Fine Arts Division for the Pan-American Exposition.
+In Buffalo, New York, he directed the Fine Arts Division for the Pan-American Exposition.
 Coffin served as a member of the New York Advisory Board for the Panama–Pacific International Exposition in 1915.
 He served as president of the American Artists' Committee of One Hundred, which established a relief fund for families of French artists that served in World War I. In 1917 he was awarded the French Legion of Honor for his charitable work.
 He was also a member of the Architectural League of New York, the Lotos Club and the National Academy of Design.

 Legacy

-In 1970 his papers were donated to the Archives of American Art by Stewart Klonis, who was gifted the papers by Mrs. DeWitt M. Lockman of Manorville, New York.
+In 1970, his papers were donated to the Archives of American Art by Stewart Klonis, who was gifted the papers by Mrs. DeWitt M. Lockman of Manorville, New York.